 Focusing on the dancer’s feet makes sense in contexts in which the main goal is to provide visual appeal, what I call external aesthetics, ie., looking nice to an audience watching the show.
-This is, however, it is counterproductive in social dancing.
+This is, however, counterproductive in social dancing.
 First, showing off in a social dancing context goes against the ethos of tango estilo milonguero which is the feeling of the dancers themselves, or what I call inner aesthetics, ie., the feeling of the connection at the chest between the dancers.
 In focusing on the action of the feet to show off takes the focus away from the upper body and the connection of the dancers at the heart.
 Even dancers who are in a Tango Estilo Milonguero embrace cannot help but prioritise their feet over the embrace when they do a lot of decorations.
 But the essence of tango is the embrace, not pretty feet.

 Feet in tango estilo milonguero: the basics

 Because the essence and focus of tango is the embrace the only focus on the feet is in terms of the direction of the dance.
 What the feet do is purely functional.
 In social tango the action of the feet has no aesthetic value to the dancers, and so all foot movement is purely functional.
 The function of feet in social tango is merely to move from A to B efficiently and with elegance.
-All of the so-called adornments, firuletes or decorations such as tapping, drawing, pointing the toe upwards, sliding the foot up the leg, bringing feet together at the end of every step, keeping feet parallel to each other belong to choreographed or semi-choreographed styles of tango and tend to interfere with efficient movement.
+All of the so-called adornments or decorations such as tapping, drawing, pointing the toe upwards, sliding the foot up the leg, bringing feet together at the end of every step, keeping feet parallel to each other, belong to choreographed or semi-choreographed styles of tango and tend to interfere with efficient movement.

 The walk should be elegant and natural.
 That means we walk elegantly in a straight line.
 The feet are naturally slightly turned out at about 20 to 30 degrees angle.
 When we change direction the angle of the feet to each other will vary as needed.
 Sometimes the foot with which we are stepping will point in the direction of the turn.